MNandor/hugo-website/content/_index.md

 {{% floatleft reallifepfp %}}

 ## About Me

 My name is Nándor.

 I like free and open source software.

+> Life is not measured by the number of breaths we take, but by the moments that take our breath away.
+>
+> \- ChatGPT

 {{% / floatleft %}}